tobrien/cabazooka/README.md

   // 2.
 Prepare the combined configuration shape for GiveMeTheConfig
   // This would merge Cabazooka.ConfigSchema with any app-specific schemas const mergedShapeProperties = {
+    ...GiveMeTheConfig.ConfigSchema.partial().shape,
     ...Cabazooka.ConfigSchema.partial().shape, // Use Cabazooka's Zod schema
-    ...AppSpecificSchema.partial().shape, // Merge your app-specific schema if you have one };
+    ...ConfigSchema.partial().shape, // Merge your app-specific schema if you have one };
   const combinedShape = z.object(mergedShapeProperties);